 - An Incomplete (I) grade for a course means that the grade for that course has been deferred.
 It is given to a student who is unable to complete the assigned work on time.
 The "I" grade for a graduate-level course will be changed to an "F" if the work is not completed within one semester following the semester in which the "I" grade was assigned.
 The student may not repeat the course to remove an incomplete grade.
 Graduate students may not graduate with an "I" grade on their transcript. - Students on a scholarship or graduate assistantship may not carry an Incomplete (I) grade longer than one semester.
-In such a case, the student will lose the scholarship or assistantship. - If a graduate student earns credits from one MBRU program (or another recognized institution) and is later admitted into another program at MBRU, he/she can transfer up to 9 credit hours towards the requirements for the new program, as long as a grade of "B" or higher has been earned in the course.
+In such a case, the student will lose the scholarship or assistantship. - If a graduate student earns credits from one MBRU program and is later admitted into another program at MBRU, he/she can transfer up to 9 credit hours towards the requirements for the new program, as long as a grade of "B" or higher has been earned in the course.

 % Grade Point Grade Performance

 ≥90 А 4.0 Excellent

 87-89 A- 3.7 Excellent

 84-86 B+ 3.3 Very Good

 80-83 В 3.0 Good

 77-79 B- 2.7 Satisfactory

 74-76 C+ 2.3 Satisfactory

 70-73 С 2.0 Satisfactory

+67-69 C- 1.7 Unsatisfactory

+64-66 D+ 1.3 Unsatisfactory

+60-63 D 1.0 Unsatisfactory

-Below 70 F 0 Fail
+Below 60 F 0 Fail

 NA Р NA Pass

-NA S NA Satisfactory

-NA US NA Unsatisfactory
+NA NP NA Not Pass

 NA W NA Withdrawal

 NA I NA Incomplete

 NA CC NA Continuing Course

 NA AU NA Audited Course

 - For a postgraduate student to maintain good academic standing at MBRU, a minimum cumulative GPA of 3.0 (out of a 4.0 scale) is required.
 Individual academic programs may have requirements that are more stringent. - A regularly admitted graduate student who earns a GPA of less than 3.0 in any semester is placed on probation.
-However, students who are admitted conditionally and could not attain a minimum CGPA of 3.0 in the first 14 credit hours (first semester) will be dismissed from the program. - A course where the student has earned a grade of "B-" or higher cannot be repeated for a higher grade.
+However, students who are admitted conditionally and could not attain a minimum CGPA of 3.0 in the first 14 credit hours (first semester) will be withdrawn from the program. - A course where the student has earned a grade of "B-" or higher cannot be repeated for a higher grade.
 A course where the student has earned a grade of lower than "B-" may be repeated for a higher grade in certain programs once.
 All graded courses are calculated in the GPA, except for the first grade for a repeated course.

 The student is expected to earn a Pass (P) grade for all research credits.
 One Fail (F) grade for research credits indicates that the student is not making satisfactory progress and will be placed on probation.
-The student will be subject to dismissal from the program if he/she earns a Fail (F) grade for research credit for two semesters.
+The student will be subject to withdrawal from the program if he/ she earns a Fail (F) grade for research credit for two semesters.